hgeorge82/Engineering_4_Notebook/README.md

-## Raspberry_Pi_Countdown
+## Raspberry_Pi_Transmission

 ### Assignment Description
-This assignment is to get a countdown printed in the serial monitor.
+The goal of this assignment is to get the trasnlation of the text to flash with the led's.
 ### Evidence

 ### Wiring